How to choose the best sole trader business bank account

 More to the point, you’ll add an extra step when it’s time to work out how much tax you owe.
 This is because your personal expenses aren’t allowable tax deductions.
 So you’ll need to subtract them from your totals before you do your calculations.

 In comparison, having a separate account for your business makes things much more straightforward.
 There are no personal transactions to take into account when doing your taxes.
-And, because all the transactions will be business-related, you’ll have a clearer picture of your business’ financial health at any point in time.
+And, because all the transactions will be business-related, you’ll have a clearer picture of your business’s financial health at any point in time.

 Getting more out of your account